 (Note: Both The One Minute Manager and The One Minute Entrepreneur are good books with simple messages: clear goals make managing far easier and better for everyone involved. )

-At the beginning of the last few years my boss and I have attempted to do some performance planning but because we get busy (and apparently because we don’t care enough) we lose sight of the planned goals and then the coaching either happens sporadically or never.
-So this year will be like the last few in that we’ll review each other’s comments and grades and I’ll have to “correct” his misperceptions (if I get anything below far exceeds) or point out the fact he never communicated any other goal than what I achieved.
+At the beginning of the last few years my boss and I have attempted to do some performance planning.
+Then we get busy, lose sight of the planned goals and then the coaching either happens sporadically or never.
+This year will be the same.
+We’ll review each other’s comments and grades and I’ll have to “adjust” his misperceptions (if I get anything below far exceeds) or point out the fact he never communicated any other goal than what I achieved.
 I make it a point to debate and remove any area on the form that is too vague or subjective or nobody knows how to evaluate.
+I don’t like doing this but I think it’s the only fair approach.

 Some managers don’t tell their employees what is expected of them; they just leave things alone and mark them down when they don’t perform well.
 I would imagine some do this because they don’t know any better.
 Other do this to look good.
 They believe and/or fear ranking everyone at the highest level of the review scale will make it look like they can’t discriminate between poor and good performance.
 I’m grateful not to have a manager like that.